cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/http-policies/data-loss-prevention/payload-logging.md

 - Cloudflare cannot decrypt encrypted payloads, since this operation requires your private key.
 Cloudflare staff will never ask for the private key.

-- All alphanumeric characters in the log will be redacted.
+- All sensitive, DLP-matched alphanumeric characters in the log will be redacted.
 For example, `123-45-6789` will become `XXX-XX-XXXX`.